RichtersFinger/yate/README.md

 * [License](#license)

 ## Setup
 The host of the game, i.e. the person running the server (this does not need to be the game master), has to install Node.js (the server software) and a few small components.
+See the [demo-playlist](https://www.youtube.com/playlist?list=PL_T05W_uwBK1Fsq8mLjbVHRR-kKcc4KXz) for a setup tutorial.
 Here is a detailed description of what the host has to do to set up yate:

 1. Install `Node.js` with `npm` from [here](https://nodejs.org/).

    (Optional: I recommend to add the binary directory of Node.js to your path variable<sup>a</sup>.)
 2. Download the contents of this repository and move them into a clean directory.
-3. Open a command prompt/console in the newly created yate directory<sup>b</sup>.
+3. Open a shell/terminal in the newly created yate directory<sup>b</sup>.
 Execute `npm` to install the components `express`, `socket.io`, and `external-ip` using the command
    ```console
    $ <path-to-npm>/npm install express socket.io external-ip
    ```